-- Take out some of the fresh Pink Jasmine flowers.
+- Take out some of the fresh Pink Jasmine blooms.

-- Prepare yourself a tea with black or green tea in a kettle.
+- Prepare yourself with black or green tea in a kettle.

-- Add flowers to a kettle of tea and give it a little shake after closing the lid.
+- Add flowers to a tea kettle and shake it after closing the lid.

 - Let it rest for 24 hours to infuse scents.